-One of the primary mechanisms that LTE networks use to handle prioritization of traffic during congestion are quality of service class identifiers (also called QCI values).1 Without getting too technical, QCI values indicate a certain priority level for traffic on a network.
+Quality of service class identifiers (also called QCI values) are the main mechanisms used to handle traffic prioritization on LTE networks.1 Without getting too technical, QCI values indicate a certain priority level for traffic on a network.

-Most data use by regular consumers on LTE networks will involve QCI values between 6 and 9.
+Most data use by regular consumers on LTE networks will be associated with QCI values between 6 and 9.
 Within that range, lower QCI values are associated with higher-priority service on a given network.
-For a much more technical treatment of QCI values, see the 3GPP publication on Policy and charging control architecture.
+For a more technical treatment of QCI values, see the 3GPP publication on Policy and charging control architecture.

 Observed QCI Values